DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-replication.md

 ### Checkpoint #1

-TODO

-Report:
-* Introduction (problem statement)
-* Background / Literature Review
-* Description of Data Generation Process
+Report portion:

+Write an introduction, as laid out in lecture.
+This includes:
+1. An explanation of the problem being investigated.
+2. A brief explanation of the context of the problem and why it's interesting.
+3. A description of either:
+   * the data generation process and its relationship to the problem (i.e. for domain problems)
-  - In case of a 'methods' focused project, focus on the type of data for which the method is appropriate.
+   * the type of data for which the method is appropriate (i.e. for methods problems)
-* Basic description of observed data (e.g. relevant schematics, etc)
+* Basic description of observed data used in the investigation and why it's appropriate for addressing the problem.

-Code:
+This introduction should be turned in as a PDF and conform to standards set in both lecture and your domain.

+Code Portion:

+Your code should be turned in via GitHub.
+It should:
+* conform to the template structure discussed in lecture,
-* Data ingestion pipeline
+* contain a rudimentary data ingestion pipeline,
-* Documentation (including addressing privacy concerns; design considerations)
+* include documentation both in your README.md, describing the purpose of the code, its contents, and how to run it.
+* be runnable runnable via the command `python run.py data`.
+Include a `data-params.json` file in the `config` directory, which specifies any data-input locations.
+If your data-ingestion requires data that is on your local computer, include a copy of the data in your domain's `/teams` directory on the DSMLP server and include that location in your `data-params.json`.

 ### Checkpoint #2

 TODO

-Report:
-* Data Quality Assessment; 'relevant' EDA
-  - justify cleaning
+Report Portion:

+* Write an EDA that gives a data-driven argument for why the data that you use is appropriate for answering the question in the problem laid out in your introduction.
-* Description/implememtation of methods
+* Write a description of of the methods used in the investigation.

 Code:
 * Develop cleaning code.
 * Develop code that generates analysis/figures for EDA.
-* Code up the methods that generate results.
+* Implement the methods that generate results.

 ### Final Report